addff/2510-ITT440/10% Individual Assignment/M3CS2554C/ANIS NURSABRINA LOKMAN/README.md

+## 😵‍💫 What is Stress Testing?
+Stress test is the process of gradually increasing user load beyond expected limits to evaluate how a system performs under peak or excessive pressure.
+It helps identify the maximum capacity the application can handle before performance degrades or failures occur.

 ## 🧰 Objective
 The objective of this stress test is to evaluate the performance, stability, and breaking point of the Moodle website when subjected to a heavy number of concurrent users.
 This test aims to identify bottlenecks, response delays, and potential resource exhaustion when the server is under maximum stress.

 ## ⚙️ Test Configuration And Methadology